RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization: Experiments

-\paragraph{Implementation Details.} To ensure fair comparisons and consistent experimental conditions, all experiments were conducted using the IMDLBench~\cite{imdl2024} framework.
-We adopted the same set of training hyperparameters across all backbone models, strictly following the configuration used in IML-ViT.
+\paragraph{Implementation Details.} To ensure fair comparisons and consistent experimental conditions, all experiments were conducted using the IMDLBench~\citep{imdl2024} framework.
 We conduct experiments using ViT and SegFormer as backbones, referred to as Relay-ViT and Relay-Seg, respectively.
-We set the number of GRTs to $n=2$, unit size to $512 \times 512$.
-For video, we set the unit size to $224 \times 224$ and the clip length to 4.
-We trained our models for 200 epochs using the AdamW optimizer~\cite{AdamW_2019} with a base learning rate of 1e-4, scheduled by a cosine decay policy~\cite{cosine_decay_2017}.
-For more details, see Appendix.
+We set the number of \verb|[GLR]| tokens to $n=2$, sub-image size to $512 \times 512$.
+For video, we set the sub-image size to $256 \times 256$ and the clip length to 4.
+We trained our models for 200 epochs using the AdamW optimizer~\citep{AdamW_2019} with a base learning rate of 1e-4, scheduled by a cosine decay policy~\citep{cosine_decay_2017}.
+For more details, see the Appendix~\ref{subsec:implementation}.

 \paragraph{Evaluation Metrics.} We evaluate the performance of the predicted masks using two commonly adopted metrics: F1 score (with a fixed threshold of 0.5) and Intersection over Union (IoU).